paulbarber/CytoPb/README.md

 ## How to cite

-Please cite the repository URL.
+Please cite the repository URL (https://github.com/paulbarber/CytoPb).
 There are no publications associated with the code yet.

 ## Licence